 Claude Code Hooks for uv Projects

-Claude Code supports custom hooks that can guide the AI agent toward project-specific workflows.
-For Python projects using uv, these hooks ensure the AI consistently uses modern tooling patterns instead of falling back to traditional pip and python commands.
+Claude Code supports custom hooks that guide the AI agent toward project-specific workflows.
+For Python projects using uv, hooks can prevent Claude from falling back to pip and python commands.

 Note

 This post builds on the interceptor approach for teaching AI agents about uv.
-While interceptors provide runtime feedback, Claude Code hooks offer deeper integration by preventing problematic commands before execution.
+Interceptors provide runtime feedback; hooks prevent problematic commands before execution.

 Understanding Claude Code Hooks